 This popular view, while noble in some nebulous abstract theory detached from reality, fails to grapple with the relational, moral, and practical complexities that surround real-life wrongdoing.
-In truth, forgiveness should not be unconditional, especially when it comes to serious harm, broken trust, or ongoing injustice.
+In truth, forgiveness mustn’t be unconditional, especially when it comes to serious harm, broken trust, or ongoing injustice.
 This kind of “forgiveness” is not just disingenuous but dangerous enough to corrupt and to pressure others who haven’t offered their “forgiveness” — who have good reasons for withholding “mercy” or “forgiveness” from those who have harmed them.

 At the heart of the issue is a fundamental confusion between two very different ideas: the internal release of anger, and the external restoration of a relationship.
-When someone deeply wounds another, it can be profoundly therapeutic — even restorative, psychologically and emotionally — to release the emotions of bitterness and personal vengeance; however, this internal freedom — should it last — mustn’t (and doesn’t necessarily) imply a restoration of trust or a reconciliation of debts, and it mustn’t come from rejecting the value and validity of the emotions or from pretending the offense was never committed.
+When someone deeply wounds another, it can be profoundly therapeutic — even restorative, psychologically and emotionally — to release the emotions of bitterness and personal vengeance; however, this internal freedom — should it last — mustn’t (and doesn’t necessarily) imply a restoration of trust or a reconciliation of debts, and it mustn’t come from rejecting the value and validity of the emotions nor from pretending the offense was never committed.
 The external aspects of “forgiveness” must be earned, not given unconditionally, whereas the internal aspects might be described more clearly as “release”.

 One helpful reframing is to distinguish between “forgiveness” and “release.”
 While reconciliation depends on mutual effort, “release” is a solo act.
 It means letting go of the desire for personal revenge, refusing to be controlled by anger, and freeing oneself from the emotional grip of the offense.
 This internal release is valuable and necessary, even when the offender remains unrepentant.